sheepzh/timer/README.md

 Timer can

-- help you count the time each website running in your browser.
 - help you count the time you browsing and the visit count on each website.
 - help you count the time you read local files with browsers.
 - help you analyze your browsing habit by time period and display it as a histogram.